DinoChiesa/get-gcp-access-token/README.md

 2. select your desired "project".
 Service accounts are maintained within the scope of a GCP project.

 3. Using the left-hand-side, Navigate to "APIs & Services".

-4. Again using the LHS nav, Click "Credentials"
+4. Again using the LHS nav, Click "Credentials" (You may need to configure the OAuth Consent Screen to allow this all to happen)

 5. at the top of the page, click "+ CREATE CREDENTIAL"

 6. click "OAuth client ID"

-7. Specify "Desktop app"
+7. Specify "Desktop app".

 8. name it, and create it.
+Register at least one user for this app.

 9. Download the JSON for the client into a credentials file.
 The result is something like this:
    ```json